ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 - Use dbt as a model tool to create the optimized models
   - Create a seed table to be able to get the source for the lookup values
     - remote_booth_station
-  - Create an external table using the Data Lake folder and parquet files as a source
+  - Create an external table using the Data Lake folder and CSV.gz files as a source
     - ext_turnstile
   - Create the dimension tables using the lookup values as source
     - dim_station